revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 <blockquote>

 - `@RequestBody` annotation request body to method parameters.
 - We use the `@RequestBody` annotation to have the request body read and deserialized into an Object through an `HttpMessageConverter`.
 - Additionally, automatic validations can be applied by annotating the argument with @Valid annotation.
 </blockquote>

 </details>

 ---
-12. What is the meaning of Content Negotiation?
+12.What is the meaning of Content Negotiation?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)